Jacoby Jones, former Baltimore Ravens wide receiver, dies at 40

 "I loved Jacoby Jones.
 We all did.
 His spirit, enthusiasm and love for people were powerful.
 He was a light.
 He was the cherished son of his loving mom, Ms. Emily.
 They were so close.
 He was a man of faith.
 My favorite football play was when Jacoby was talking to his mom in the end zone, just before a late-game kickoff return against the Vikings in a snowstorm shootout.
 Jacoby then raced to catch the ball and run it back for a touchdown.
 My favorite Jacoby personal moment was every time I saw his smiling face full of Joy.
 Rest in peace, Jacoby, in the arms of Jesus."

+In Super Bowl XLVII, against the San Francisco 49ers, Jones became the first player to score a receiving touchdown and return touchdown in the same game in Super Bowl history.
+He caught a 56-yard touchdown pass from Flacco late in the second quarter, then opened the second half with a 108-yard touchdown, the longest play in Super Bowl or postseason history.

+In nine NFL seasons, Jones had 203 catches for 2,733 yards and 14 touchdowns, 127 punt returns (13.5 yards per return) for four touchdowns and 183 kickoff returns (27 yards per return) for five touchdowns.

-After retiring from the Ravens in 2017, Jones became a college football coach for tight ends at Morgan State University.
+After retiring from the Ravens, Jones coached college football at Morgan State University and an indoor football team in Houston, Texas, the Beaumont Renegades.

-This story is developing and will be updated as more information is provided.
+This story was attributed by The Baltimore Banner.
+To read the full story visit their website here.